Home » Brussels’ Belle Époque: Discover the Fin-de-Siècle Museum

 Drawings on paper

 Every six months, they are replaced with other artworks.
-Therefore, if you revisit the museum, you may find different drawings on paper you saw before.
-Instead, you might come across a completely different display based on a specific theme.
+Therefore, if you revisit the museum, you may find different drawings from those you saw before.
 The last time I visited, the exhibition was about theatre, featuring magnificent dioramas depicting the backgrounds used on stage.

 Drawing on paper of a theatre stage at the Fin-de-Siècle Museum in Brussels